We can enjoy the holiday season with less stuff and create more meaningful traditions.

 As a parent I’m trying hard to find a balance between celebrating the holidays and being conscious about the lessons I’m teaching my daughter:

-- How can I tell her to care about environment and then contribute to the holiday waste overload?
+- How can I tell her to care of the environment and then contribute to the holiday waste overload?

 - How do I tell her this season is not about gifts and then inundate her with dozens of toys?